harshmishra2/html_css_bootstrap_project/README.md

 git log --oneline
 git checkout <000cfcf no. like this corresponding to commit> index.html //this thing reverts index.hmtl back to the no. version of commit git checkout --index.html // restores everything

+git clone <url of repo> //to clone online repo from git on a new foreign computer